Cray-HPE/docs-csm/operations/resiliency/Resiliency_Testing_Procedure.md

    ncn# kubectl get pods -o wide -A | grep -Ev "Running|Completed|Pending|Termin"
    ```

-   Compare what comes up in this list to the pod list that you collected before.
+   Compare what comes up in this list to the pod list that was collected before.
 If there are new pods that are in status `ImagePullBackOff` or `CrashLoopBackOff`, a `kubectl describe` as well as `kubectl logs` command should be run against them to collect additional data about what happened.
 Obviously, if there were pods in a bad state before the procedure started, then it should not be expected that bringing one of the NCNs down is going to fix that.

    Ignore anything that was already in a bad state before (that was deemed to be ok).
 It is also worth taking note of any pods in a bad state at this stage as this should be checked again after bringing the NCN back up - to see if those pods remain in a bad state or if they are cleared.
 Noting behaviors, collecting logs, and opening tickets throughout this process is recommended when behavior occurs that is not expected.
 When we see an issue that has not been encountered before, it may not be immediately clear if code changes/regressions are at fault or if it is simply an intermittent/timing kind of issue that has not previously surfaced.
 The recommendation at that point, given time/resources is to repeat the test to gain a sense of the repeatability of the behavior (in the case that the issue is not directly tied to a code-change).